The Disciple Took Her to His Own

 If Adam and Eve had not sinned against God, they would have passed on spiritual life to their descendants along with immortal physiological life.
 Since God has decreed that human life should emerge from the conjugal union between a man and a woman, but our primordial parents had forfeited the spiritual gifts He bestowed upon them, God has ordained from all eternity, in view of the Fall, that spiritual life should be restored through the intimate union between a man (the new Adam) and a woman (the new Eve).

-The Church must have asked herself countless times with profound reverence like Elizabeth who had asked her much younger kinswoman while pondering on the divine mystery of Mary in the economy of salvation: "Whence is this to me, that the mother of my Lord should come to me?"
-(Lk 1:43).
-What the Church asks of the Lord, she does receive and what she seeks to understand, she does find through the sanctifying light of faith by the working of the Holy Spirit who is with her "forever" or "always" in the Messianic age (Mt 7:7; Jn 14:16).
+The Church must have asked herself countless times with profound reverence like Elizabeth had asked her kinswoman, while pondering on the divine mystery of Mary in the economy of salvation: "Whence is this to me, that the mother of my Lord should come to me?"
+(Lk.
+1:43).
+What the Church asks of the Lord, she does receive and what she seeks to understand, she does find through the sanctifying light of faith by the working of the Holy Spirit who is with her "forever" (Mt.
+7:7; Jn.
+14:16).
 The Church is "the pillar and foundation of the truth" (1 Tim.
-3:15), the "unblemished and spotless" bride of Christ in the purity of the womb of her faith and conception of God's word (Eph 2:7).
-She reflects the Virgin Mary's pure and unblemished womb and her conception of the Divine Word made man because of the purity of her faith and charity as the chaste bride of the Holy Spirit (Lk 1:35).
+3:15), the "unblemished and spotless" bride of Christ in the purity of the womb of her faith and conception of God's word (Eph.
+2:7).
+She reflects the Virgin Mary's pure and unblemished womb and her conception of the Divine Word made man because of the purity of her faith and charity as the chaste bride of the Holy Spirit (Lk.
+1:35).

 Let’s conclude with the words of St. Ambrose: "The Lord appeared in our flesh and in Himself fulfilled the spotless marriage of Godhead and humanity, and since then the eternal virginity of the life of heaven has found its place among men.
 Christ's mother is a virgin, and likewise is His bride, the Church" (De Virginibus), and the words of his pupil, St. Augustine: "He has made His Church like to His mother, He has given her to us as a mother, He has kept her for Himself as a virgin.
 The holy Catholic Church, like Mary, is a virgin ever spotless and a mother ever fruitful" (Sermo 195, 2).